jmenter-93/Graph_Traversal/README.md

 # Graph_Traversal
-This repository contains a set of .java files that run two graph traversal algorithms on a labeled, undirected graph created by the user.
+This repository contains a set of .java files that run two graph traversal algorithms - Breadth-First Traversal (BFS) and Depth-First Traversal (DFS) - on a labeled, undirected graph created by the user.